-If you are struggling with TMJ disorder, our dentists and team can help you get relief.
-Dr. Rick Light is our preferred TMJ treatment specialist, and is conveniently located in our Puyallup office to help you get relief.
+If you are struggling with TMJ disorder, our dentists and team are conveniently located in our Puyallup office to help you find relief.
 Together, we can assess your condition to help you get answers about the severity of your TMD.
 By using a combination of techniques and technologies, we can work with you to improve the functionality of your jaw.
-Call 253-845-9507 to schedule your TMJ treatment in Puyallup, Washington.
-Dr. Rochelle Riley and Dr. Craig Brandon also refer patients to Dr. Light from our dental office in Enumclaw, Washington.
+Call (253) 845-9507 to schedule your TMJ treatment in Puyallup, Washington.
+Dr. Rochelle Riley and Dr. Hayoung Yun look forward to working with you.

 Medication and Referral Management – A Multidisciplinary Approach